salcedoe/MtMdocs/docs/matlabBasics/Strings.md

 expression = '\((.*?)\)'; % find the parenthetical characters
 ```

-We can then use the function `regexprep` to replace all the instances of text inside parentheses with nothing (or `''`), as follows
+We can then use the function `regexprep` to replace all the instances of text inside parentheses with an empty string, as follows:

 ```matlab linenums="1" title="Find and Replace"
 S = regexprep(funny_names, expression, '') % replace the parenthetic characters with an empty string